lsaravia/AmazonFireTippingPoints/Appendices.md

 ## Estimation of increments in the probability of ignition after the fitted period due to deforestation

 We make the assumption that the fitted parameters result from an average of two distinct types of vegetation: the first type represents vegetation that regrows rapidly after deforestation, characterized by swift recovery and growth, leading to a higher parameter $p$.
 On the other hand, the second type represents the original forest, which exhibits slow recovery, resulting in a lower $p$.
-Additionally, the vegetation with rapid growth is more flammable than the forest, leading to a higher value for $f$.
+Additionally, Following deforestation, the regrown vegetation in these areas tends to be more flammable than the original forest due to increased dryness [@Cardil2020].
+Human-disturbed regions often exhibit higher susceptibility to fires compared to undisturbed forests [@Aragao2018;@Cochrane2001].
+This leads to a higher value for $f$.
 By fitting the model with both types of vegetation, we can assume that the average $\theta = p/f$ remains constant.
 This assumption allows us to calculate the variations in both $p$ and $f$.

 Following [@Lovejoy2018] estimation let's assume that 20% of the amazon forest is deforested and that a quarter of this area, a global 5% burns annually.
 This is a very conservative assumption, if we would assume a greater proportion the effect would also be greater.
 Thus the estimated probability of burned forest growth ($p_{\text{estimated}}$) is calculated as the weighted mean of the deforested vegetation and the original forest.